hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/models/languages.md

     assert get_language_code("eNgLiSh") == Language.EN
 ```

-This example demonstrates how to incorporate a function, test various input scenarios, and perform assertions to verify the function's correctness.
+This example demonStartes how to incorporate a function, test various input scenarios, and perform assertions to verify the function's correctness.
 Importantly, the test now requires the `Language` class to be available and imported in the test file.
 Remember to replace the path in `from hypotez.src...` with the correct one if necessary.
-This demonstrates a very basic function, and in a real codebase, you might have more complex scenarios to cover.
+This demonStartes a very basic function, and in a real codebase, you might have more complex scenarios to cover.